Oremus-Labs/ol-n8n/README.md

 ### Required Kubernetes Secrets

-Create two secrets before applying the CronJob manifest:
+Create two secrets in the `n8n` namespace before enabling the Helm values:

 1. **`n8n-sync-git`** – SSH material for cloning the repo.